Call of Duty Warzone 2 Review – A Similar Experience

 To try to live up to its name, Warzone 2 includes a number of updates and additions.
 And while some of these do a great job of making the game fun and more interesting than the last entry, others had the opposite effect.

 Al-Mazrah is a well-designed location, to speak specifically of the new arena.
-Due to the huge size of the map, the focal point of most of the action is always the center of the region.
+Due to the huge size of the map, the focal point of most of the action is always the region’s center.
 If you land far from the center, you’ll have plenty of time to explore the area and gather loot where there are no other players also around you.
-There are tight buildings to maintain close-quarter combat and many open-sight lines for sniping.
-However, there are plenty of rocks and buildings to use as cover, so don’t worry about that.

-For a map the size of Al Mazrah, the Battle Royale player count of 150 is somewhat underwhelming though.
-The area could easily support around 50 more players because it’s already so big that you can go minutes on end without encountering another soul even if you make a lot of noise.
+For a map of the size of Al Mazrah, the Battle Royale player count of 150 is somewhat underwhelming, though.
+The area could easily support around 50 more players because it’s already so big that you can go minutes on end without encountering another soul, even if you make a lot of noise.

 Combat in Warzone 2 is significantly more dynamic thanks to the addition of Modern Warfare’s swimming mechanics.
-It offers players a few fresh approaches to initiating combat, as stealth and surprise attacks become major new tactics.
-Players can flank an enemy or dive underwater to escape a gunfight when things start getting rough.
-But keep in mind that while you can use water as cover, you are still vulnerable.
+It offers players a few fresh approaches to initiating combat as stealth and surprise attacks become major new tactics.
+Players can flank an enemy or dive underwater to escape a gunfight when things get rough.
+But remember that while you can use water as cover, you are still vulnerable.

 Because you can no longer find items at random locations, looting is not as easy and straightforward as it was in the original Warzone.
 While that may seem more difficult this time around, it actually makes more sense because you can search specific locations for particular items.
 As opposed to some random chest boxes, you can, for instance, rob cash registers and first aid kits in ambulances for medical supplies.